-The women’s group has been very active; raising money by letting out chairs, huge sufurias (pans) and plates, growing and selling vegetables and by selling water from a massive water storage tank in times of water shortage.
-They were also making banana fibre roof tiles and sell them in the markets.
+The women’s group has been very active; raising money by letting out chairs, huge sufurias (pans) and plates, and by selling water from a massive water storage tank in times of water shortage.
+They also made banana fibre mats and roof tiles and sell them in the markets.
 However these women are getting very old and several have died in the last couple of years, so the project is struggling.

-Three years ago Karibuni gave them money to start a tailoring project to enable school leavers, who could not afford secondary school fees, to learn a skill and earn some money.
-They have three sewing machines, including an interlocking one and are making school uniforms.
+Several years ago they were given money to start a tailoring project to enable primary school leavers, who could not afford secondary school fees, to learn a skill and earn some money.
+They have three sewing machines, including an interlocking one and are making school uniforms for sale.

 During her 2016 visit, our Trustee Joy took dresses and bracelets to the project, made by students at Princes Risborough School, Buckinghamshire.

 The children were shown how to make simple bracelets from loom bands which they loved, never having seen them before.
 Every child went home with at least one bracelet.